 This is maybe the most recognisable type of basin waste.
-A chain is connected to a plug, and you block the drain with the plug as and when you need.
+The plug is connected to your sink by a chain and you block the drain with the plug as and when you need.

-As we say, this is a favourite for a reason.
-Familiar, easy to use, and stylish.
+The chain allows you to pull the plug from the drain, while giving this waste option its simple and elegant design.
+There is a reason it has stood the test of time.
+This is a favourite for a reason.
+Familiar, easy to use and stylish.
 Just make sure that your basin has a hook to attach the chain to if you go for this option; not all modern basins do.

 The name refers to the sound this type of waste makes when you use it.
 When you push down on the stopper it pops up or clamps down, with a gentle clack sound.

-You may also hear this called a push button waste because it's a bit like pressing a button.
-Or simply as a click waste, for people who don't have the same to say 'click clack'.
+You may also hear this called a push button waste because it is a bit like pressing a button.

-Here's a Pura click clack basin waste to show you what the click clack mechanism looks like.
-Note that it's concealed, with no visible chain:
+Here is an Apex Brushed Brass Click Clack Basin Waste to show you what the click clack mechanism looks like.
+Note that it is concealed, with no visible chain:

 With this type of basin waste, the stopper rests on a hinge.
-It's simple and easy to use; you just push down on one side of the stopper and water can flow down the drain.
+It is simple and easy to use: you just push down on one side of the stopper and it rotates, providing space for water to flow down the drain.

 This type of basin waste is controlled by a small lever that usually sits behind the tap.
 When you flick the lever from one side to the other, the stopper pops up or down.

-Our customers like pop up wastes because you don't have to put your hands in the water to drain the basin.
-This is great if the water is dirty, has gotten cold, or you just don't want to get your hands wet again after having dried them.
+Our customers like pop up wastes because you do not have to put your hands in the water to drain the basin.
+This is great if the water is dirty, has become cold, or if you just do not want to get your hands wet after drying them.

 A pop up waste will look something like this.
-Remember that the tube will be out of sight: you'll only see the silver bits.
+Remember that the tube will be out of sight: you will only see the silver parts.

 This concludes our article on everything you need to know about basin wastes and which type you should get.
 If you have any other questions about basin wastes, or if we have missed anything, just contact us and we will be glad to help.